kevomaco/nim_project/README.md

 ### Misc
 - Make sure that your formatting is correct!
-- `str.spltlines()` returns an array containing each line of the input string.
+- `str.spltlines()` returns an array containing each line of a string.

 - Python's f-strings are your friend here.  f-strings are a simple way to format strings that contain variables.
 ### f-string example